 Since its founding in 1925 Fraternitas Academica has accepted in its ranks 469 members who have come from a variety of disciplines and higher educational institutions as well as from various geographical locations.

-As of second semester, 2014 there are 63 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.
+As of first semester, 2015 there are 62 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.

 The alumni living abroad are joined by the Foreign Chapter of the Fraternity’s Alumni Association.

 Each semester the Fraternity elects 3 delegates of its executive board to represent the Fraternity at the Latvian Academic Fraternities’ Union (Latvijas Korporāciju apvienība).